 9.9 Severability.
 If any term, provision, covenant, condition, or clause of this Agreement is held by a court of competent jurisdiction to be invalid, illegal, void, or unenforceable under present or future laws effective during the term of the Agreement, it is the intention of A&M SYSTEM and TENANT that the remaining clauses or provisions of the Agreement will not be affected, impaired or invalidated and will remain in full force and effect.

-9.10 Entire Agreement.
-This Agreement constitutes the complete agreement of A&M SYSTEM and TENANT and supersedes any prior agreement or understanding, written or oral, between them regarding the subject matter covered by this Agreement.
-No agreement will be effective to change, modify or terminate this Agreement in whole or in part unless such agreement is in writing and duly signed by the party against whom enforcement of such change, modification or termination is sought.

-9.11 Force Majeure.
+9.10 Force Majeure.
 If either party fails to fulfill its obligations hereunder (other than an obligation for the payment of money), when such failure is due to an act of God, or other circumstance beyond its reasonable control, including but not limited to fire, flood, pandemic, epidemic, quarantine, national or regional emergencies, governmental order or action, civil commotion, riot, war (declared and undeclared), revolution, acts of foreign or domestic terrorism, or embargos, whether or not foreseeable or preventable through the exercise of reasonable diligence, occurs, is implemented or becomes effective during the term of this Agreement and makes it unsafe (or gives rise to a health risk), impracticable, onerous, uneconomic, or burdensome for either party to proceed with or continue the performance of the Services or any part thereof, then said failure will be excused for the duration of such event and for such a time thereafter as is reasonable to enable the parties to resume performance under this Agreement, provided however, that in no event will such time extend for period of more than 30 days.
 For the avoidance of doubt, the COVID-19 pandemic and any governmental changes or closures related thereto will be deemed Force Majeure events, even to the extent reasonably foreseeable by either party as of the effective date of this Agreement.